List of international goals scored by Javier Hernández

-Javier Hernández, also known by his nickname Chicharito (/es/; Mexican Spanish: little pea), is a professional association football player who has represented Mexico (nicknamed "El Tri") in international football since 2009.
+Javier Hernández, also known by his nickname Chicharito (/es/; Mexican Spanish: little pea), is a professional association football player who has represented Mexico (nicknamed "El Tri") in international football from 2009 to 2019.
 He is the country's all-time top scorer with 52 goals in 109 appearances, as of 6 September 2019.
 Hernández plays primarily as a "goal poacher", with most of his goals from close-range and within the penalty area, and is Mexico's star player.

 Hernández found club success with C.D.
 Guadalajara in Liga MX, where his grandfather played and his father coached.
 He was called up to the national team and made his debut alongside four other players on 30 September 2009 in a friendly match against Colombia, assisting on Mexico's sole goal during the 2–1 loss in Dallas, Texas, United States.
 He scored his first two goals in his second appearance, a 5–0 friendly win over Bolivia on 24 February 2010 in San Francisco, California, United States.
 Hernández was called into Mexico's squad for the 2010 FIFA World Cup, where he scored two goals against France and Argentina.
 His first goal against France mirrored his grandfather Tomás Balcázar's debut at the 1954 FIFA World Cup, also against France and at the same age of 22.
 He scored his first international hat-trick against El Salvador during the 2011 CONCACAF Gold Cup in the United States and finished the tournament as the top goalscorer, with seven goals, and was named the most valuable player after Mexico's victory.